Delayed Cord Clamping & Cord Blood Banking. Yes, you can do both!

 Will delayed clamping affect the number of cord blood and/or cord tissue stem cells collected?

-There is not a study that has been performed to specifically address this question.
-Regardless of whether you and your provider elect to delay clamping, you can still collect cord blood after the umbilical cord is clamped, although the amount of cord blood collected may be less if clamping is delayed.
+Regardless of whether you and your healthcare provider elect to delay clamping, you can still collect cord blood after the umbilical cord is clamped.
+However, the amount of cord blood collected may be less if cord clamping is delayed.
 Every effort should always be made to collect as much cord blood as possible after clamping.
-Collecting cord tissue is not impacted by the timing of clamping and provides an additional source of newborn stem cells for storage.

 - Committee Opinion No. 543: Timing of Umbilical Cord Clamping After Birth.
 Obstet Gynecol 2012 Dec; 120(6):1522-6.
 PubMed PMID:23168790.